Cilantro Lime Rice (Chipotle Copycat)

 The cilantro, lime zest, and lime juice being added to the cooked rice.

-When the rice is done cooking, add the cilantro, lime zest, and lime juice to the rice.
-Mix to combine, then season to taste with sea salt and serve!
+Step 6: When the rice is done cooking, add the cilantro, lime zest, and lime juice to the rice.

 A black bowl filled with Cilantro Lime Rice with lime wedges and cilantro around it.